MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-whats-new.md

 ### App hygiene feature update

-Starting June 1, 2023, management of unused apps, unused credentials, and expiring credentials is only available to app governance customers with Microsoft Entra Workload Identities Premium.
+Starting on June 1, 2023, management of unused apps, unused credentials, and expiring credentials is only available to app governance customers with Microsoft Entra Workload Identities Premium.

 For more information, see [What are workload identities?](/azure/active-directory/workload-identities/workload-identities-overview)